elementor/elementor-developers-docs/src/getting-started/best-practices.md

 ## Supported PHP Versions

-Support PHP 7.4 and 8.0+ to ensure compatibility with the latest PHP versions and the most used PHP versions.
+Ensure your addon is compatible with the most used PHP version (v7.4) and the latest PHP versions and (v8.0 and above).

 ## Compatibility Tag